ESMValGroup/ESMValTool_Tutorial/_episodes/conclusions.md

 ### What if I find a bug?

 If you find a bug, please report it back to the ESMValTool team.
 This will help us fix it so that you can continue working, but also it means that ESMValTool will be more stable for everyone else as well.

-Please create a new issue using this page: https://github.com/ESMValGroup/ESMValTool/issues
+To report a bug, please create a new issue using this page: https://github.com/ESMValGroup/ESMValTool/issues/new/choose

-In your issue, please describe the problem as clearly and as completely as possible.
+In your bug report, please describe the problem as clearly and as completely as possible.
+You may need to include a recipe or the output log as well.

 ### How do I cite ESMValTool?